-Every few years, hearing aid manufacturers release a new product line.
+Every few years, each of the major hearing aid manufacturers release a new product line.
 Typically the new line includes updated noise reduction, sound-processing algorithms, batteries, and Bluetooth connection enhancements.

 But that's not the end of the story.

-In this article, we'll dig into the differences between premium and standard-level technology and to decide which type of technology is right for you.
+In this article, we'll dig into the differences between premium, advanced and standard-level hearing aids to help you decide which type of technology is right for you.